Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Heavy Metal Toxicity and Fibromyalgia:

-If you had an old home with lead based paints or have used a lot of lead based lipstick you may have elevated levels.
-If one is consuming a lot of food out of aluminum cans or using aluminum cookware and getting flu vaccines which use aluminum as a preservative.
+If you had an old home with lead-based paints or have used a lot of lead-based lipstick you may have elevated levels.
+If one is consuming a lot of food out of aluminum cans or using aluminum cookware and getting flu vaccines that use aluminum as a preservative.
 City based tap water can have high levels of any or all of these major heavy metals.

 If you have various mineral deficiencies such as low zinc levels, it predisposes you to having higher heavy metal levels.
 You can get a urine test to look at your heavy metal ratios.